How to Turn a Square Bum Into a Round One: From Flat to Fabulous

 what makes round butts so attractive

-A round butt beautifully adheres to the 1.618 law.
-No, this isn’t the number of carbs you should consume daily for a trim waist and a luscious booty.
+And no, this isn’t the number of carbs you should consume daily for a trim waist and a luscious booty.
 Instead, 1.618 signifies the golden ratio.

 The golden ratio is a mathematical proportion frequently found in nature.
-When utilized in design, it yields organic and natural-looking compositions that are visually appealing to the eye.

 3. Heart Butt (A-shaped): Ladies with a slender waistline and fat concentrated in the lower part of their derriere are said to have peach-shaped booty.